|

 the foot of a "steep wooded ridge," which allowed them an easy retreat into the mountains, "where they continued fighting

-that two Indians were wounded during the skirmish.
-On the other hand, Colonel Palmer stated that they had
+the legion's scouts, Thomas recorded that 2 Indians were wounded during the skirmish.
+On the other hand, Colonel

-wounded 3 Cherokees.
-He further reported 3 Federals wounded: a sergeant with a minor flesh wound and two captains with
+Palmer stated that they had wounded 3 Indians.
+He further reported 3 Federals wounded: a sergeant with a minor flesh

 Battle of Bean's Station Tennessee - December 14, 1863

-While Thomas had retreated, Palmer's cavalry encountered
+While Thomas retreated,

-fierce resistance near Morristown (O.R., 31, i, pp. 441-442 and O.R., 31, i, p.
-448) as they engaged Longstreet's pickets that extended ten miles from what is historically referred to as
+Palmer's cavalry encountered fierce resistance near Morristown (O.R., 31, I, pp. 441-442 and O.R., 31, I, p.
+448) as they engaged Longstreet's pickets that extended ten miles

-the Battle of Bean's Station.
-Meanwhile, the Thomas Legion's regiment and battalion were assigned to Jackson's Brigade, Ransom's Division,
+from what is historically referred to as the Battle of Bean's Station.
+Although the Thomas Legion's regiment and battalion were assigned to

-Longstreet's Corps, and it also comprised Brigadier General Alfred Jackson's entire brigade (O.R., 31, i, p.
-454).
-Was it a legion or a brigade?
+(O.R., 31, I, p.
+454.)
+Was the unit a legion or a brigade?
 This conflicting command structure had not only caused friction

-and recorded the action at Morristown: Dec.
+companies when he recorded the action at Morristown: Dec.
 15. [1863].
-Camp[ed] near Beans Station.
+Camp[ed]

-[was] distinctly heard in the direction of Rutledge.
+a little.
+Cannonading [was] distinctly heard in the direction of Rutledge.
 The fight here yesterday was quite severe.
-Enemy [was] driven from Morrisburg
+Enemy

-to 1 mile west of here.
+[was] driven from Morrisburg to 1 mile west of here.
 Our loss 14 Killed; 50 wounded.
 [Total] Enemy [casualties] not known.
-2 dead and 2 mortally wounded

-found.
-They took shelter in the large Hotel and the sharpshooters hurts us much till our cannon riddled the Hotel with shot
+2 dead and 2 mortally wounded found.
+They took shelter in the large Hotel and the sharpshooters hurts us much till our cannon

-& shell.
+riddled the Hotel with shot & shell.
 The marks of deadly conflict can never be effaced from that and other Buildings near.
-We are likely to stay here

-for a day or so.
+We are likely to stay here for a day or so.
 I say go on.

-Stringfield hastily recorded on December 29, 1863: Broke camp & moved toward Austin
+Stringfield hastily recorded on Dec.
+29, 1863: Broke camp & moved toward Austin

 Mills & Russellville, Ten[n].
 Sgt.
 Geo W Bryson, Co.
 “F” died here a day or so ago.
 [He was a] splendid man.